 FW Thorpe Plc designs, manufactures and supplies professional lighting systems in the building and construction sector.
-It consists of a number of lighting companies specialising in specific sectors of the lighting market.
-With the recent acquisition of a Spanish emergency lighting company the Group now has a global annual turnover in excess of £130m and over 800 employees.
-FW Thorpe Plc sales and manufacturing operations are predominantly based in the UK but operations in the Netherlands and Spain are becoming increasingly important.
+It consists of 8 core lighting companies specialising in specific sectors of the lighting market.
+With recent acquisitions the Group now has a global annual turnover in excess of £140m and over 850 employees.
+FW Thorpe Plc sales and manufacturing operations are predominantly based in the UK but operations in the Netherlands and Spain are becoming increasingly important and now account for around 30% of sales.
 Sales offices also exist in a few additional locations worldwide.
-The head office is based in Redditch, where over 400 people are employed and the site contributes £70m to the Group turnover.
+The head office is based in Redditch, where over 500 people are employed and the site contributes £84m to the Group turnover.